adonisjs/v5-docs/content/releases/out-of-preview.md

 ---

 ### Validator
-We have renamed a certain validation options and the `blacklist` rule to `notIn`.
-The changes are made so that we are not using a color for defining what is allowed and not allowed.
+We have renamed a few validation options and the `blacklist` rule to `notIn`.
+The changes are made to not use color for defining what is allowed and not allowed.

 The `blacklist` rule has been renamed to `notIn`